-- [30] The Appellant's Ice Cream Production is engaged in trading that is directed towards raising funds for New Lanark Trust.
-The ice cream is sold to visitors to New Lanark, available for purchase in the Café, and sold to hotels and restaurants at a distance from New Lanark; - [31] The commercial nature of the Appellant's activities, including the Mill Shop, Café and Ice Cream Production, primarily contributes to the funds of New Lanark Trust.
-As previously stated the Appellant contributes funds to the Trust in the form of commercial rent paid under its lease with the Trust and, following each year end, by donation of its whole net profits under Gift Aid;" - [15] In the immediately following paragraphs, still under the same heading, the FTT departs from making findings in fact and sets out what are in effect, as counsel for OSCR submitted at the hearing before me, the reasons for its decision to refuse the appeal: - "[32] In assessing whether the Appellant delivers public benefit the Tribunal must consider the whole of the activities of the Appellant; - [33] The trading activity of the Mill Shop (in so far as it encompasses products unrelated to New Lanark), Café and Ice Cream Production is not in furtherance of the Appellant's charitable purposes and cannot be viewed as incidental; - [34] Whist some activities of an entity may in result in public benefit, this may not necessarily equate to an entity's activities resulting in public benefit, when looked at as a whole.
-In considering whether the activities of the Appellant are in furtherance of its charitable purposes of the advancement of heritage and education, the Tribunal conclude that the level of contribution to the furtherance of the advancement of education and heritage is subsidiary to the trading nature of the Appellant's activities when considered as a whole;" - [16] To these paragraphs may be added the following paragraph in the section headed Reasons for Decision:
+- [14] The FTT's key findings in fact are contained in paragraphs 26 and 27 of its decision, under the heading Findings in Fact.
+They are as follows: - "[26] The Appellant engages in trading that is directed towards raising funds for New Lanark Trust.
+The Appellant is engaged in the provision of goods and services in return for payment in a manner which compares to other commercial hotel operators.
+It operates competitively in its market place, with the ability to charge for accommodation by reference to its location, a World Heritage Site.
+The Appellant offers leisure services to non-residents of the hotel; - [27] The commercial nature of the Appellant's activities contributes to the funds of the New Lanark Trust.
+As previously stated the Appellant contributes funds to the Trust in the form of commercial rent paid under its lease with the Trust and, following each year end, by donation of its whole profits under Gift Aid;" - [15] In the immediately following paragraphs, still under the same heading, the FTT departs from making findings in fact and sets out what are in effect, as counsel for OSCR submitted at the hearing before me, the reasons for its decision to refuse the appeal: - "[28] In assessing whether the Appellant delivers public benefit the Tribunal must consider the whole of the activities of the Appellant; - [29] Whist some activities of an entity may in result in public benefit, this may not necessarily equate to an entity's activities resulting in public benefit, when looked at as a whole. - [30] The primary activities of the Appellant are operating and managing a hotel, hostel and self-catering accommodation.
+These activities are not in furtherance of, or incidental to, the Appellant's charitable purposes;" - [16] To these paragraphs may be added the following paragraph in the section headed Reasons for Decision (including what are, apparently, some additional findings in fact):

-"While the Tribunal accept that within the current structure of the Appellant some of the activities are accepted by the Respondent to be in furtherance of its charitable purposes - for example, production of woollen yarn, hydro-electric power and the attractions of the visitor centre, other events and exhibitions - these activities are outweighed, in the opinion of the Tribunal, by its solely commercial activities - for example the Mill Shop, Cafe and Ice Cream Production."
+"While the Tribunal accept that within the current structure of the Appellant some of the activities are accepted by the Respondent to be in furtherance of its charitable purposes - for example, some maintenance of the occupied buildings and environs, offering discounted accommodation to interns, academics, students and conference guests - these activities are outweighed, in the opinion of the Tribunal, by its solely commercial activities - for example offering overnight accommodation to visitors with associated services, and leisure club facilities for residents and non-residents."

-Otherwise there is nothing in the section headed Reasons for Decision which adds anything material to paragraphs 32 to 34.
+Otherwise there is nothing in the section headed Reasons for Decision which adds anything material to paragraphs 28 to 30.
 There is, however, a further important element of the FTT's reasoning contained in the section headed Observations, where it is stated: